yozba/animation_shift/README.en.md

 View 3D / Pose Mode

-This addon is shift all animation keys on the animation track after moving pose bones.
+This addon is shift location/rotation/scale for all animation keys on the animation track after moving pose bones.

 ## UI